zhanz173/CoE3/README.md

-Courses works and projects from 3rd year
+School projects and course-related works from my 3rd year